 As your trial progresses, you will need to demonstrate the continual evaluation of risk-benefit balance, enabling you to determine whether or not to allow the trial to continue.
 Where companies have outsourced part or all of the tasks associated with the trial, for example to a 3rd party Contract Research Organisation (CRO), the responsibility for correct Case Processing for SAEs still lies with the company as far as the regulations are concerned.
-Suitable SDEAs (Safety Data Exchange Agreements) must be in place and must have been agreed and established accordingly.
+Suitable SDEAs (Safety Data Exchange Agreements) and/or Safety Management Plans (SMPs) must be in place and must have been agreed and established accordingly.

 Non-compliance can result in costly remedial processes to complete tasks that should have been completed correctly in the first instance.
 It can even pose risks to the product’s ability to reach or stay on the market due to simply having presented data in a way which does not meet the regulations.
 To find out more about our clinical trial safety services, call us today in complete confidence on +44 (0)1483 307920.
 Our support is provided by consultants who have assisted on regulatory authorities; those who have worked for years within the pharmaceutical industry and now help companies navigate the complex waters of pharmacovigilance laws.